 Want to know the best part?

 The adapter comes with a safety feature, which will turn off the power immediately once a short circuit occurs.
 This mechanism will protect the player as well as the record from damages.

 - Tiny sound by the speakers

-Crosley is another brand with excellent reputation in the music industry.
-It supplies the market with many several quality products, and this CR8017A-SA model is one of them.
+Crosley is another brand with an excellent reputation in the music industry.
+It supplies the market with many quality products, and this CR8017A-SA model is one of them.